NEWCASTLE United hero Alan Shearer scored from the penalty spot to clinch the Sir Bobby Robson Trophy for an all-star England side.

 The former Magpies number nine gave England a 3-2 lead on 79 minutes, leaving the mix of former professionals and celebrities to hold on for 11 minutes before victory was secured.

-Shearer's winner was the only goal in the second half of the replayed World Cup 1990 semi final between England and Germany, England having recovered from two goals down to go in on level terms at half-time.
+Shearer's winner was the only goal in the second half of the replayed World Cup 1990 semi final between England and Germany, England having recovered from two goals down to go in on level terms at

 Fellow former Newcastle United stars Les Ferdinand and Alan Thompson netted to restore parity after a youthful and energetic German side had taken control early on.